SanjanaGeggalapally/SwarmOps/frontend/README.md

-# React + Vite
+# React + Vite Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project provides a minimal setup for a React application using Vite, featuring Hot Module Replacement (HMR) and ESLint for code quality.

+## Overview

+This frontend application is built with React and Vite, allowing for a fast and efficient development experience.
+It supports modern JavaScript features and provides a smooth workflow for building user interfaces.

+## Official Plugins

-Currently, two official plugins are available:
+Two official plugins are available for integrating React with Vite:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- **[@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md)**: Utilizes [Babel](https://babeljs.io/) for Fast Refresh.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- **[@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc)**: Utilizes [SWC](https://swc.rs/) for Fast Refresh.

+## Resource Center

+For further information, you can refer to the following resources:

+- [Return to Project Overview](../README.md): Navigate back to the main documentation for an overview of the entire project.
+- [Backend Documentation](../backend/README.md): Detailed information about the backend API and its functionalities.